We have started a Patreon page with the hopes that

 ADTS-HD Master 2.0 channel track at (16-bit) is utilized in a German DUB (Spanish language cut) or Italian language - available for both versions.
 I found the audio had fluctuations - one notable drop-out and variable volume levels with the music, often, very loud in relation to dialogue - notable at the club scene where Alexa and Pietro first meet.
-The score is by Italian composer and jazz musician Piero Piccioni (Fox With a Velvet Tail, Three Brothers, The 10th Victim, Adua and Her Friends, Hands Over the City, L'assassino, The Moment of Truth) with some violent chords during infidelity and has some additional, unidentified female singing in the film (More Than I Loved You ?!) in English, for the opening.
+The score is by Italian composer and jazz musician Piero Piccioni (The Light at the Edge of the World, Fox With a Velvet Tail, Three Brothers, The 10th Victim, Adua and Her Friends, Hands Over the City, L'assassino, The Moment of Truth) with some violent chords during infidelity and has some additional, unidentified female singing in the film (More Than I Loved You ?!) in English, for the opening.
 There are non-removable English subtitles for both Italian tracks but none of the German DUBs (both versions) and my Oppo has identified it as being a region FREE.

 There is a German-language commentary by a couple of individuals, plus the alt-opening/title, and textless opening sequences, 6-minutes of B-Roll and also 6-minute of the music track (Piero Piccioni? and the opening song - no vocals) - played quietly while a poster is shown.
 There is also a DVD and a booklet with German text and color photos.